miguelhd/gear-case-finder/PROGRESS.md

 - Verified fix with successful local build
 - Ensured compatibility with Vercel deployment environment

+#### 9. GraphQL API Error Resolution
+- Fixed 405 Method Not Allowed error in GraphQL API endpoint
+- Identified root cause as mismatch between imports and implementation (using both @apollo/server and apollo-server-micro)
+- Updated GraphQL implementation to consistently use @apollo/server and @as-integrations/next
+- Removed deprecated apollo-server-micro and micro-cors dependencies
+- Updated TypeScript configuration to support ES2017 features
+- Implemented proper Apollo Server initialization with async IIFE pattern
+- Added enhanced logging for better error diagnosis
+- Verified fix with successful local testing
+- Ensured proper handling of all HTTP methods in the GraphQL endpoint

 ### Next Steps

 #### 1. Database Setup and Integration